Axsiow/Axsiow/README.md

 - I mainly work on MacOS and Unix (Fedora / RedHat)

-- 🆓 All my projects are available under MIT license
+- 🆓 All my projects are available in MIT license

 - 📫 How to reach me **contact@axsiow.tf**